PixarAnimationStudios/OpenUSD/BUILDING.md

 - Python language bindings for the USD C++ API
 - Unit tests using Python

-Please refer the [VERSIONS.md](VERSIONS.md) for supported Python versions.
+Please refer to [VERSIONS.md](VERSIONS.md) for supported Python versions.

 Support for Python can optionally be disabled by specifying the cmake flag `PXR_ENABLE_PYTHON_SUPPORT=FALSE`.